nslee333/nslee333/README.md

   🔗 I’m working on learning Blockchain development with the Ethereum Ecosystem.

-  🌱 I’m currently learning Rust and TypesScript.
+  🌱 I’m currently learning PostgreSQL and Bash scripting.

   📖 When working on projects, I regularly document and explain the system structure and syntax that I don't know to myself to deepen my knowledge and understanding.